winnall/ohr/README.md

 ```

-`openhab:s-oh-00`, `openhab:b-mq-00` and `openhab:b-mq-02` are three _link prefixes_ (see below) or Dokuwiki paths, each of which contains an OHR for each of three OpenHAB installations.
+`openhab:s-oh-00`, `openhab:b-mq-00` and `openhab:b-mq-02` are three _link prefixes_ (see above) or Dokuwiki paths, each of which contains an OHR for each of three OpenHAB installations.

 ### Binding Report
 ![Binding Report](https://github.com/winnall/ohr/blob/master/Documentation/Images/Binding%20Report.png)